iana-org/dnssec-keytools/docs/assurance-cases.md

 ### Sub Claim (1.2.6)

+The signer software checks that each of the signature's validity periods are according to policy.

+#### Argument (1.2.6.1)

+KSR-POLICY-SIG-VALIDITY: The signer software (in 'check_signature_validity' of 'signer/verify_policy.py') checks to ensure that the validity period of the requested signatures are in compliance with the configured policy ('min_signature_validity/max_signature_validity').

+##### Evidence

+Test cases provides evidence that (a) if a requested signature's validity period is less than the configured minimum in the policy or (b) if a requested signature's validity period is greater than the configured maximum in the policy, the KSR is rejected.

+### Sub Claim (1.2.7)

 The signer software verifies that the signature algorithms and parameters provided in the the KSR are acceptable according to the configured policy.

-#### Argument (1.2.6.1)
+#### Argument (1.2.7.1)

 KSR-POLICY-ALG.1: The signer software (in 'check_zsk_policy_algorithm' of 'ksr/verify_policy.py') checks the 'RequestPolicy' section of the KSR and denies the use of deprecated algorithms ('common/data.py') according to RFC 8624.